kadena-community/kadena.js/packages/apps/docs/src/docs/reference/chainweb/chainweb-blockheader.md

 If you only want to query for blocks that are included in the winning branch of the chain, you can use the branch endpoint.
 The branch endpoint returns blocks in descending order starting from the leafs of branches of the block chain.

-Block headers are returned in three different formats depending on the format specified in the Accept header of the request:
+Block headers are returned in three different formats depending on the content type specified in the Accept header of the request:

-- `application/json` returns block headers in as a base64Url encoded binary without padding.
+- `application/json` returns block headers in as a base64Url-encoded strings without padding.
-- `application/json;blockheader-encoding=object` returns block headers in JSON encoding.
+- `application/json;blockheader-encoding=object` returns block headers as JSON-encoded objects.
 - `application/octet-stream` returns block headers as binary data if supported by the endpoint.

 ## Get block headers

-Use `GET /chain/{chain}/header` to get block headers for the specified chain.
+Use `GET https://{baseURL}/chain/{chain}/header` to get block headers for the specified chain.
 This call returns a collection of block headers in ascending order that satisfies the query parameters.
 All block headers that match the query criteria are returned from the chain database, including headers for orphaned blocks.